 Step 2: Learn

-The second step on the Measure-Learn-Apply Loop is all about giving your managers access to personalized, ongoing, and engaging development resources.
+The second step on the Measure-Learn-Apply Loop is all about giving your leaders access to personalized, ongoing, and engaging development resources.

-By this point, you’ll already know what your different managers need based on the insights from Manager Feedback Survey, but acting on these insights can be a tall order.
+By this point, you’ll already know what your different managers need based on the insights from Upward Feedback Survey, but acting on these insights can be a tall order.

 Essential questions we’ll want to answer are: